 Digital Archiving and Preservation Standards

-To ensure the longevity and usability of digital archives, it is essential to follow established archiving and preservation standards.
-These guidelines cover aspects such as metadata, file formats, storage, and quality control.
-Some well-known standards include the PREMIS (Preservation Metadata Implementation Strategies) and OAIS (Open Archival Information System) reference models, and FADGI (Federal Agencies Digital Guidelines Initiative).
+These standards address areas such as metadata, file formats, storage practices, and quality review.
+Well-known examples include the PREMIS (Preservation Metadata Implementation Strategies) and OAIS (Open Archival Information System) reference models, along with FADGI (Federal Agencies Digital Guidelines Initiative).

 Professional Services and Expertise

-Some advantages of hiring an experience professional include:
+Some of the advantages of working with an experienced scanning provider include:

 The Future of Historical Document Scanning